 I’ve tried to catalogue them all here for reference (and to remind myself).
 While a lot it is media-based, some of the more important work included UK Prime Minister Tony Blair’s announcement of the Iraq war for Number 10 (before the news was released to the media) and Morgan Stanley’s disaster recovery webcasts after 9/11.

-I put the first live simulcast (concurrent to FM) webcasts online for UK radio stations;
+After joining Virgin Net in 1995, I put the first live simulcast (concurrent to FM) webcasts online for UK radio stations;

 - Virgin Radio (1996)